chicagopython/chipy.org/CONTRIBUTING.md

     ```
     $ git push origin BRANCH_NAME
     ```
-9. Create a pull request by going to your repository fork on GitHub and clicking "Compare & pull request")
+9. Create a pull request by going to your repository fork on GitHub and clicking "Compare & pull request".
 10. Congratulations!
 You've made your very first pull request.